bergesinstitute/grafmethodenglish/book-4-unit-2.md

 Luis: No, what happened?

 M: He got a new job!
-He had been looking for one for six months.
+He had wanted a new job for six months.
 By the time the company called him, he had already done twenty interviews.

 L: That's a lot.
 Had he quit [kwɪt] (dejar) his old job?